alexch/rerun/README.md

         rerun app.rb

+Rails doesn't automatically notice all config file changes, so you can force it to restart when you change a config file like this:

+        rerun --dir config rails s

 Or if you're using Thin to run a Rack app that's configured in config.ru but you want it on port 4000 and in debug mode, and only want to watch the `app` subdirectory: